KennethJakobsen/ReCom/README.md

 # ReWork
-A Rective Networking library that makes the messaging through TCP easy
+A Reactive Networking library that makes the messaging through TCP easy